 You don’t often think about your sinuses until there’s a problem.
 One day you realize you can’t smell dinner cooking.
-Or you find you often have problems breathing through your nose.
+Or you find you often have headaches or problems breathing through your nose.

 Sinus problems can cause uncomfortable symptoms.
 Your nose may run constantly.
 You might have trouble sleeping at night.
 You may even lose your sense of smell.
 Other symptoms can include:

 Fullness in ears